 The team at Fieger Law understands your heartbreak.
 We appreciate that maternal death is a life-altering event for the family left behind—the father, partner, siblings, grandparents, and of course, the baby.
-That’s why our team of maternal death lawyers in Michigan will dig deep to investigate the root cause and discover if any negligence was involved when pursuing the justice you are entitled to.
+That’s why our team of birth injury lawyers in Michigan will dig deep to investigate the root cause and discover if any negligence was involved when pursuing the justice you are entitled to.

 Money will never replace the love and warmth of a wife and mother, but that’s not the point.
 Death is often accompanied by exorbitant costs and a great deal of pain and suffering.
 Grieving families should be allowed to heal without the stress of financial hardship or provision—that’s what maternal death claims seek to rectify.